PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 `late_singleton_adapter_stats` plus `late_binary_repair_tensor_count`.
 Preserve its existing predicate and characterize only a complete opt-in result target.
 Commit and push only; do not create, reopen, or update a pull request.

+## Guarded late-binary static-shape result characterization checkpoint

+The late-binary static-shape reconciliation is already guarded by three mutation counters: static shape-signature sanitization, rank-four binary layout adapter insertion, and singleton broadcast repair.
+A `len(model_ir.tensors) < late_binary_repair_tensor_count` clause covers cleanup-only pruning.

+The existing runtime fixture forces each positive counter and the tensor-count delta independently, proving that every changed outcome adds one reconciliation over the stable path.
+The predicate and execution count must remain unchanged.

+A strict expected-failure contract requires only the guard body to retain `_late_binary_repair_static_shape_stats` with `include_mutation_count=True`.
+It fixes all result and counter names, the prune clause, one-statement body, and following optional late-binary layout-recovery guard.
+The complete result must have no consumer.

+At implementation, replace only the guarded expression with that assignment and opt-in keyword.
+Do not alter the predicate, reconciler fixed point, preceding repairs, following option guard, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- runtime counter/prune guard, complete reconciler, terminal occurrence, architecture, and pass-efficiency coverage:
+  `352 passed, 1 xfailed in 20.24s`
+- branch-changed broad suite plus the same runtime and structural coverage:
+  `1427 passed, 1 xfailed in 24.79s`

+The sole strict expected failure is the intentionally unimplemented guarded late-binary result retention contract above.
+Implement only that assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.